winkm89/teachPress/readme.txt

 1. Download the plugin.
 2. Delete all files in the 'plugins/teachpress/' directory.
 3. Upload all files to the 'plugins/teachpress/' directory.
-4. Go in the backend to Courses->Settings and click on "Update to ....".
+4. Go in the backend to Publications and click on the update message on the screen.

 == Upgrade Notice ==